-The Planning and Accountability Working Party (PWP) supports achievement of SOLGM's vision by promoting high standards of integrated planning and policy development, and the associated accountability and reporting arrangements.
-PWP primarily focuses on planning and reporting under the Local Government Act 2002, district planning, spatial/integrated strategic planning, and the planning requirements of other legislation.
+The Planning and Accountability Working Party (PWP) promotes high standards of integrated planning and policy development, and the associated accountability and reporting arrangements.
+The PWP primarily focuses on planning and reporting under the Local Government Act 2002, district planning, spatial/integrated strategic planning, and the planning requirements of other legislation.

-- monitor the environment within which local authorities operate and provide the Executive with timely advice on issues that fall within its.
+- Monitor the environment within which local authorities operate and provide the Executive with timely advice on issues that fall within its responsibilities.

-- develop and present sector responses on issues in response to developments in the policy and operational environment, or in anticipation of such developments.
-Development of such responses may be in conjunction with other bodies (for example, Local Government New Zealand, the New Zealand Planning Institute etc)
+- Develop and present sector responses on issues in response to developments in the policy and operational environment, or in anticipation of such developments.
+Development of such responses may be in conjunction with other bodies (for example, Local Government New Zealand and the New Zealand Planning Institute).

 View/download the Planning and Accountability Working Party Terms of Reference.pdf